jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

-advantage of this approach is performance, i.e. the communication between components doesn't require any serialization/de-serialization nor sockets.  *cisstMultiTask* also provides non-blocking and thread-safe communication mechanisms between threads so you can take advantage of modern CPUs with multi-cores.
+advantage of this approach is performance, i.e. the communication between components doesn't require any serialization/de-serialization nor sockets.  *cisstMultiTask* also provides non-blocking and thread-safe communication mechanisms between threads, so you can take advantage of modern CPUs with multi-cores.

 Derived components